rasreee/rust-labs/lab01/debugging-intro.md

 # Exercise 2: Debugging in Rust

 To finish this exercise, you'll need to install and setup [GDB Project Debugger](https://www.gnu.org/software/gdb/).
-Refer to [./gdb-setup.md] for help.
+Refer to [$ ./gdb-setup.md] for help.

-For this exercise, you will find the [GDB reference card](./gdb5-refcard.pdf) useful.
+For this exercise, you will find the [GDB reference card]($ ./gdb5-refcard.pdf) useful.
 Compile hello.rs:

 ```/bin/bash
-cargo build --example hello
+$ rustc hello.rs
 ```

 If you can’t run gdb, use lldb - it’s the same thing but with a different interface.
 Here's a list of command mappings from GDB to LLDB ([GDB to LDB command map](https://lldb.llvm.org/use/map.html)).
 I have a M1 Macbook Pro, and I couldn't get gdb to work on my machine for Rust.
 LLDB works perfectly fine especially using VSCode's debugger.